DSKTHEBOSS/teamteach-site/_team/dsaikarthik.md

 <div>
-D Sai Karthik is a high school senior at <a href="https://south.dpsbangalore.edu.in" target="_blank">DPS Bangalore South</a> and will graduate in 2025.
+Karthik Donthi is a high school senior at <a href="https://south.dpsbangalore.edu.in" target="_blank">DPS Bangalore South</a> and will graduate in 2025.
 </div>